-Once the zone manifold is mounted, the circulators are very easy to install.
-The pump flanges are built into the manifold so attaching the pump is simply a matter of aligning the pump with the flange and bolting it in.
-Remember, always orient your circulator, or circulators, so that the arrow on the body of the pump is pointing upward.
+Once the Zone Manifold is mounted, the circulators are very easy to install.
+Pump flanges are built into the manifold so attaching the circulators is simply a matter of aligning the pump with the flange and bolting them in.
+Remember, orient your circulator, or circulators, so that the arrow on the body of the pump points upward.
 This way any air rising in the system is pushed up and away from the pump.
-You'll want to pre-wire the pumps with either 12 or 14 gauge wire before you install them into the manifold (except the "Alpha" series pumps - they wire from the front and are easy to wire in or out of the manifold).
+You'll want to pre-wire the pumps with 14-gauge wire before you install them into the manifold (except the "Alpha" series pumps - they wire from the front and are easy to wire in or out of the manifold).
 Follow your local codes for specific wiring guidance.
-Some codes require flexible conduit from the relay box to the pumps, others allow a simple Romex connection.
+Some codes require flexible conduit from the pump controller relay to the pumps, others allow a simple Romex connection.